Federal Loan Repayment Plans

 Students who enroll in an income-driven repayment plan and work for a qualifying employer may qualify for loan forgiveness options.

-To explore federal repayment options further, schedule a Financial Success appointment in ISUAppointments.
+To explore federal repayment options further, schedule a Financial Success appointment in Navigate Student app.

 If you are unable to pay your loans, don't give up.
 There are still options for you!
 First, you should always communicate with your loan servicer rather than simply stopping payments.
 Your loan servicer can guide you to the best option for you, which might include: